UBC-MDS/522_group_27/README.md

 # NHL player Shooting Hand Predictor
 Authors: Dominic Lam, Michael Gelfand, Yunke Zhang, Jay Mangat

-In the main README.md file for this project you should include:
- - the project title
- - the list of contributors/authors
- Authors: Dominic lam, Michael gelfand, Yunke zhang, Jay mangat
- - a short summary of the project (view from 10,000 feet)
- - how to run your data analysis
- - a list of the dependencies needed to run your analysis
- - the names of the licenses contained in LICENSE.md

 Demo of a data analysis project for DSCI 522 (Data Science workflows); a course in the Master of Data Science program at the University of British Columbia.